Scooby-Dooby-Gu/klective/README.md

-# Klective
+# Tesseract

-Klective is a document processing and timeline extraction application that helps users analyze and visualize chronological events from their documents.
+Tesseract is a document processing and timeline extraction application that helps users analyze and visualize chronological events from their documents.

 ## Features